olehmelnyk/acme/docs/development/ENVIRONMENT_SETUP.md

 ## Build Outputs and Generated Files

-All build outputs and generated files are stored in the `.output` directory at the root of the project.
+All build outputs and generated files are stored in the `artifacts` directory at the root of the project.
 This includes:

 - Build artifacts (production and development builds)
 - Test coverage reports